WHAT'S NEW IN PELICAN

 --------------------------------------------------------------------------------

-• The City of Pelican is negotiating the sale of the former Crab Plant to Yakobi Fisheries (YF).
+• The City of Pelican has negotiated the sale of the former Crab Plant to Yakobi Fisheries (YF).
 YF has been operating out of the plant in a lease arrangement for 12 seasons.
 YF employs approximately 25 seasonal employees.
 YF purchases commercially caught salmon and groundfish, then flash freezes this value added product for resale.

-The City is advising new business interest to call the City and inquire on building permits.
-The City sewage system is presently in the process of a major overhaul; new additions to the system could be problematic.
+• The City is advising new business interests to call the City and inquire about a building permit.
+The City sewage system is presently under major overhaul; new additions to the system are extremely limited.